awemorris/suika3/README.md

       task, Suika3 will automatically build the app and install it onto your USB-connected smartphone.
 - For Android:
+    - Turn on `Developer Mode` and `USB Debugging` on the phone
-    - No manual setup required
+    - No manual setup required on the Suika3 side
-    - No Android Studio required
+    - No Android Studio required, of course
     - No paid license required
     - JDK and Android SDK will be downloaded automatically during the build process
 - For iOS:
-    - Xcode 15+ required
+    - Xcode 15+ required (free)
     - No paid license required for testing on iPhone simulators
-    - `Apple Developer Program` required for testing on iPhone/iPad ($99/year)
+    - `Apple Developer Program` required for testing on real iPhone/iPad ($99/year)

 We truly believe Suika3 is one of the most streamlined tools in the world for creating and publishing iPhone, iPad, and Android apps to